Terms of Service

 • Production failures caused by unauthorized material or process substitutions

-• Third-party claims arising from Client's use of CORIO deliverables
+• Third-party claims arising from the Client's use of CORIO deliverables

 5.2 Breach of Contract